- 91/100 by The Active Guy

-- DNA AMP is a brand-new cushioning system that promises a higher level of energy return – ‘infinite energy,’ to be exact.
+- DNA AMP is a brand-new cushioning system found in this Brooks running shoe.
+This technology promises a higher level of energy return – ‘infinite energy,’ to be exact.
 Meanwhile, the outsole delivers flexibility and a comfortable ride, allowing the runner to move from heel to toe quickly without losing energy.

 The construction of Brooks Levitate comes with a standard running shoe length.
 The width profiles are available in medium for both men's and women's versions.
 The structure of the shoe works best for runners with a low to medium-volume foot.

-The outsole makes use of rubber and features an arrow-point pattern.
+Same as with the latest Levitate 2, the outsole in the Levitate makes use of rubber and features an arrow-point pattern.
 This design is intended to enable quick movements from the heel to the toe without losing energy, therefore creating an elastic effect.
 The arrows are pointing towards the toe area to indicate the direction of the heat pressure movement of the foot.

 Brooks Levitate is the first shoe to feature the DNA AMP midsole from the chemical company BASF.
 DNA AMP asserts to be the perfect blend of cushioning and energy return, as it uses polyurethane foam wrapped in TPU to capture energy from each foot strike and push it up back to the runner.
 While it is heavier than EVA, it is also easier to compress and thus more likely to be springy.